Sunrise + Upgrading to The Graph Network FAQ

-Note: this document is continually updated to ensure the most accurate and helpful information is provided.
+Note: This document is continually updated to ensure the most accurate and helpful information is provided.
 New questions and answers are added on a regular basis.
-If you can’t find the information you’re looking for, or if you require immediate assistance reach out on Discord.
+If you can’t find the information you’re looking for, or if you require immediate assistance, reach out on Discord.
+If you are looking for billing information, then please refer to billing.

 Enlace a esta sección

-The sunrise of decentralized data is an initiative spearheaded by Edge & Node, working on The Graph.
-The goal is to seamlessly enable subgraph developers and data consumers to upgrade to The Graph’s decentralized network.
+The Sunrise of Decentralized Data is an initiative spearheaded by Edge & Node.
+The goal is to enable subgraph developers to seamlessly upgrade to The Graph’s decentralized network.

 This plan draws on many previous developments from The Graph ecosystem, including an upgrade Indexer to serve queries on newly published subgraphs, and the ability to integrate new blockchain networks to The Graph.